Robbery

 • Vary your routine — don’t do the same thing at exactly the same time every day.

-• Be aware of people around you when you’re using your ATM card.
+• Be aware of people around you when you’re using an ATM.
 When possible, use an ATM located inside a business, such as a grocery store.

 • Have your pay, Social Security or retirement checks directly deposited into your bank account.

-• When you go to the bank, don’t flash your cash.
+• When you go to the bank or an ATM, don’t flash your cash.

-• Carry a whistle or other noise-making device.
-Use it to call attention to yourself if threatened.
+• Carry a whistle or other noise-making device and use it to call attention to yourself if threatened or in danger.

 What to Do if You’re a Robbery Victim

 • Don’t resist.
-The robber wants your valuables, not you.
-“Things” can always be replaced, but you can’t.
+The suspect wants your valuables, not you.
+Things can always be replaced, but you can’t.

-• Obey the robber’s instructions.
-Listen closely to what the robber says and don’t argue.
-Try to remember the exact words spoken by the robber, as it may help with the police investigation.
+• Listen closely to what the suspect says and try to remember the exact words spoken by the suspect, as it may help with the police investigation.

 • Be alert.
 Notice what’s happening.